 When they thought of selling the house, the contract included both Mr. Blaine and Mrs. Blaine as owners.
-Husband reported the $500 paid on the purchase price as joint income.
-Husband never claimed that the Polk Street property as his separate property until the divorce.
+The husband reported the $500 paid on the purchase price as joint income.
+The husband never claimed that the Polk Street property as his separate property until the divorce.

-The Supreme Court found that husband’s trial testimony was not sufficient, given his prior behavior.
-For example, Mr. Blaine had no reason to put wife’s name on the deed.
-The Court held that wife owned a one-half interest in the Polk Street property.
+The Supreme Court found that the husband’s trial testimony was not sufficient, given his prior behavior.
+For example, Mr. Blaine had no reason to put the wife’s name on the deed.
+The Court held that the wife owned a one-half interest in the Polk Street property.

 First, Husband claims that his business had $4,657.91 in accounts receivable at the time he married.
 He said that the trial court should have taken this into account when figuring his separate property.

-He argued that the court should have given him a credit in this amount against the cash.
-However, the Supreme Court found no evidence that husband ever collected the bills receivable.
+He argued that the court should have given him credit in this amount of the cash.
+However, the Supreme Court found no evidence that the husband ever collected the bills receivable.
 The evidence showed that when the couple married, they had no cash.

 When he married, Husband owned 25 shares of Valley National Bank stock.
-After the marriage he bought 13 more shares.
-The bank issued a stock dividend of one-half share for each outstanding share of stock and husband got 19 shares.
+After the marriage, he bought 13 more shares.
+The bank issued a stock dividend of one-half share for each outstanding share of stock and the husband got 19 shares.